Turkish police target leftists after U.S. embassy bombing

 A photograph accompanying that statement had shown the bomber, Ecevit Sanli, wearing a black beret and military-style clothes and with an explosives belt around his waist.

-The DHKP-C also called on Washington to remove Patriot missiles deployed on Turkish soil to protect NATO member Turkey against a spillover of the war in neighbouring Syria.
+The DHKP-C also called on Washington to remove Patriot missiles deployed on Turkish soil to protect NATO member Turkey against a spillover of the war in neighboring Syria.

 (Writing by Daren Butler; Editing by Nick Tattersall and Mark Heinrich)